makeitworkpress/wp-components/README.md

 WP Components is maintained by [Make it WorkPress](https://www.makeitworkpress.com/scripts/wp-components/).

 &nbsp;
-## Usage
+## Installation

 Require the Ajax.php, Boot.php and Build.php files in your theme functions.php or a custom plugin.
 Additionaly, you could also use an autoloader or include it as a repository using Composer.
+You can read more about autoloading in [the readme of wp-autoload](https://github.com/makeitworkpress/wp-autoload).

+&nbsp;
+## Usage

 ### Booting Components
 Before building components, you should boot the general script which enqueues the styles and scripts by the components.